C++ Void Pointer - C++ Programming Tutorial

 Several void pointers in C++ are as follows:

-There are several different ways of utilization of void pointer in C++.
-Some of them are as follows:
+There are various methods of utilizing a void pointer in C++.
+Some of these include:

 Generic Functions